Lead Semi-Wadcutter Hollow Point: LSWCHP Explained

-The wadcutter is a very unique looking type of bullet and is very much just a lead cylinder.
-Wadcutters are pretty much exclusively used to punch holes in paper and are usually low pressure, lightly loaded cartridges, so the round doesn’t change its shape or become deformed when fired.
-Wadcutters make scoring target sheets extremely easy because the round whole created is very defined compared to any other type of ammunition.
+The wadcutter is a very unique type of bullet, very much like a lead cylinder.
+Almost exclusively used to punch holes in paper with low pressure and lightly loaded cartridges, wadcutters don't change shape or become deformed when fired.
+They make scoring target sheets extremely easy because the round hole created is very defined compared to any other type of ammunition.

-The lead semi-wadcutter is that same cylinder but it has a tapered nose with a flat point.
-This makes it more versatile than firing a full wadcutter so it’s a more useful general purpose bullet.
-These come in various forms and one of these is the lead semi-wadcutter hollow point or LSWCHP.
-This particular style of wadcutter can be found with ammo lines by every major manufacturer and distributor and is almost always found in the “target ammo” section.
+The lead semi-wadcutter is that same cylinder, but it has a tapered nose with a flat point.
+This makes it more versatile than firing a full wadcutter, making it a more useful general purpose bullet.
+These come in various forms, one of which is the lead semi-wadcutter hollow point, or LSWCHP.
+This particular style of wadcutter can be found with ammo lines by every major manufacturer and distributor, and is almost always found in the “target ammo” section.

 Lead Semi-Wadcutter Hollow Point Features

 This bullet is shaped similarly to a round nose flat point and has a hollow nose that is usually covered with a thin layer of lead, plastic or another material.
 The hollow point allows it to expand pretty well without earning the true designation of “hollow point ammo.”
 The flat tip, while mostly for scoring on paper targets, works very well with the hollow point.
 And what you end up with is a nicely balanced bullet that’s very accurate at short ranges.

 Lead Semi-Wadcutter Hollow Point Advantages

 The two main advantages of the LSWHP are that it performs well for training and target shooting, and it’s a good defense ammo.
 The reason this is considered defense ammo where the full wadcutter is not, is due to the design.
 The hollow point, combined with the flat tip, gives this quite a bit of stopping power, and these are almost always allowed where regular HP bullets are not.